theochem/tinydft/README.md

 ## Installation

+It is recommended to install Tiny DFT in a Python virtual environment, to avoid conflicts with other packages.
+The details of setting up such an environment depend on your operating system and Python installation.

+### Hackable setup

 1. Download the Tiny DFT repository.
 This can be done with your browser, after which you unpack the archive: <https://github.com/theochem/tinydft/archive/main.zip>.
    Or you can use git: